 (c) Each day that injection occurs into an injection well in violation of this section shall be considered a separate violation.
-As required under Section 1777(c)(4), the operator shall disconnect injection lines from the injection well if there is no current approval from the Division for injection into the well.

 Note: Authority cited: Sections 3013 and 3106, Public Resources Code.
 Reference: Sections 3106 and 3236.5, Public Resources Code.